Join us in Paradise!

 How do I get to the island of Kauai?

 Lihue Airport is Kauai's only commercial airport.
-Non-stop flights are available from San Francisco, Los Angeles, and Phoenix.
-Those arriving by private jet will also fly into Lihue.
+Non-stop flights are available from San Francisco, Los Angeles, Phoenix, etc. Those arriving by private jet will also fly into Lihue.
 Alternately, you may fly into Honolulu and take a 20-minute flight to Lihue.

 How far is the Lihue airport from the North Shore of Kauai?